AaronDBoyd/Nite_Outr/README.md

 This project showcases making calls to APIs (Yelp and Google maps) and parsing the data to provide simple data back to the user.

 ## Setup/Installation Requirements
 * Navigate to [Yelp Fusion](https://fusion.yelp.com/) and sign up for an account, after which you can get an API key.
+* Get a api key from [Google's cloud services] (https://developers.google.com/maps/documentation/maps-static/cloud-setup)
 * Gain access to the temporary CORS work-around by clicking [here](https://cors-anywhere.herokuapp.com/corsdemo) and click the button on the page that says "Request temporary access to the demo server".
 This will allow the API to run without CORS.
 * Clone or download this repository onto your desktop.
 * Create a .env file with $touch .env
-* _Open .env file and type in your API key like so: API_KEY=ENTERYOURKEYHERE
+* _Open .env file and type in your yelp API key like so: API_KEY=ENTERYOURKEYHERE
+* in the same .env file, type your Google API key like so: API_KEY2=ENTERYOURKEYHERE
+* This app was mainly developed in a PC enviornment.
+If using a Mac, make sure files are configured correctly for your machine (ie, the 'start' script should join actions with ";" instead of "&&")
 * In console, run $npm install
 * In console, run $npm run build
 * In console, run $npm run start